1ma/autonode/README.md

 # AutoNode

-A [Cloud-Init](https://cloud-init.io) template that builds your Bitcoin node for you.
+A [Cloud-Init](https://cloud-init.io) template to build Bitcoin nodes automatically.

+## Motivation

+> "Ain't nobody got time to sit through [RaspiBolt](https://raspibolt.org/) more than once.
+Once you learn how to build a Bitcoin node with your hands, the next ones should just build themselves."
+>
+> — Me

 ## Contents